jayparikh1998/Project-3/README.md

 # Project-3

-This project utilized the extract, transform and load process.
+This project utilized the extract, transform and load process to create a non-sql database and an sql database.
+The non-sql database is housed in MongoDB Atlas and the sql data base is housed in Postgres AWS.

 Extract:
 Amazon.ca bestsellers data was pulled from the Rainforest API.
 See references for the url.
 The data pulled was in JSON.